lollox1k/Obsidian/Matematica/Teoria Della Misura/Radon-Nikodym theorem.md

 Usually one works with measures on the reals, so that the measurable space is $(\mathbb{R}, \mathcal{B}(\mathbb{R}))$ and $\lambda$ is the Lebesgue measure.

 Some examples:
-- The zero measure is absolutely continuos w.r.t any measure.
+- The zero measure is absolutely continuous w.r.t any measure.
-- Every measure is absolutely continuos w.r.t itself.
+- Every measure is absolutely continuous w.r.t itself.
 - The Dirac measure $\delta_0$ is singular w.r.t. the Lebesgue measure, since:
 $$
 \delta_0(\{0\}^c) = 0 \quad\text{ and } \mathcal{L}(\{0\}) = 0